microchip-pic-avr-examples/pic18f57q43-automated-led-display-driver/README.md

 The Curiosity Nano Adapter board is used in conjunction with the Curiosity Nano Base for Click boards and a solderless breadboard as the development platform.
 The Nano Base board has three MikroElektronika Click board slots, several types of power connections, voltage regulation circuitry, and a header mount for the Nano Development board.
 For this project, the Nano Base board was used as a connection platform for connecting to the microcontroller via header pins.

-### Complete Project schematic
+### Complete Project Schematic
 ![complete project schematic](images/Project_Schematic.png)

-### Complete Project Setup:
+### Complete Project Setup
 ![Complete project setup](images/LED.png)

 ### Project Software Configuration
 The project software was developed in MPLAB X with the help of the MPLAB Code Configurator (MCC) plug-in tool.
-MCC provides a user-friendly interface that generates software based on the user’s parameters, allowing developers to quickly set up a new peripheral without having to dive deep into the device datasheet.
+MCC provides a user-friendly interface that generates software based on the user’s parameters, allowing developers to quickly set up a new peripheral without having to dive deep into the device data sheet.
 For this project, MCC was used to generate code for the DMA and TMR0 modules.

 ## TMR0 Configuration
 TMR0 was configured to output a frequency of 400 Hz, which will generate a 100 Hz update rate for the display.